 Regional differences: EMEA versus APAC

-You can find this continuous tension between neobanks and traditional banks everywhere, and the way they deal with this is similar across regions.
-The difference lies in the offering: in Europe, they are evolving towards ‘marketplaces’ where banks try staying top-of-mind by offering much more than ‘only bank’ products.
+You can find this continuous tension between neobanks and traditional banks everywhere, and how they deal with this is similar across regions.
+The difference lies in the offering: Europe is evolving towards ‘marketplaces’ where banks try staying top-of-mind by offering much more than ‘only bank’ products.
 Which, of course, is accompanied by an even bigger need for data-driven insights.
 Because now, you not only have to understand their “financial services and product needs” but also way broader the likes (e.g., car lovers, frequent flyers) and interests (e.g., foodies, tech early adopters, poetry).

 In Asia, banks like DBS position themselves as a partner in life, compared to the traditional banks who compete for transactions – lowest rates, best deals, and offers.